tsy24/tp/docs/DeveloperGuide.md

     * 1b1.
 NurseyBook shows an error message.

       Use case resumes at step 1.
 * 2a.
-The list of elderly is empty. <br>
+The list of elderly is empty.

   Use case ends.
 * *a.
 At any time, user requests to <u>view help (<a href="#uc19-viewing-help">UC19</a>)</u>.

 ##### UC11: Add remark about an elderly